itravers/2019-fall-cs211/projects/TextEditor/docs/milestone2_design_diary.md

 I need to investigate how to open a file to read and display it's contents in the text editor.
-Issue #9 will track the progress of this https://github.com/itravers/2019-fall-cs211/issues/9
+Issue #9 will track the progress of this https://github.com/itravers/2019-fall-cs211/issues/9 It looks like all I needed to do was read a file in line by line into a string vector Then I loop through the vector printing line by line to the screen.

 I need to investigate how to open a file from the command line, and how to debug with curses. https://github.com/itravers/2019-fall-cs211/issues/16